• Home

 Try the magic want technique.

 I learned this in counselling at university and it can work wonders for problem-solving.
 After you have listened to your child express his concerns, anger and fears.
 First, empathize.
-Then, ask him, if he had a magic wand to make going to and being at school better, what would he do?
-He may choose to fix friendships, have a better relationship with his teacher, or it could be something simple that makes him feel empowered.
+Then, ask him, if he had a magic wand to make going back to school better, what would he do?
+He may choose to fix friendships and have a better relationship with his teacher, or it could be something simple that makes him feel empowered.

-When my son started crying when it was time to go to school, we used this technique.
-His magic wand request was that I woke up with him (I usually stayed in bed from when he woke at 6:30 until just after 7:00 a.m.).
-He also asked that my husband or I pack his backpack.
+When my son started crying when it was time to go back to school, we used this technique.
+His magic wand request was that I wake up with him (I usually stayed in bed from when he woke at 6:30 until just after 7:00 a.m.).
+He also asked that my husband or I pack his backpack for school.
 Just these differences alone stopped months’ worth of crying.

 Read: After School Meltdowns: Why they happen and what you can do about them